-One near-universal rule is in regard to driver’s licences.
-In general, drivers must have a European Union or international driver’s licence, as well as proof of registration and insurance.
+One near-universal rule is in regard to driver’s licenses.
+In general, drivers must have a European Union or international driver’s license, as well as proof of registration and insurance.
 Anyone driving in Europe needs to get comfortable with the concept of roundabouts, circles in which traffic flows in one direction.
 Drivers already in a roundabout always have the right of way, while drivers seeking to enter a roundabout have to yield.
 For drivers not used to roundabouts, the pressure comes when it’s time to exit.
 Knowing your exit the first time you drive in a particular roundabout isn’t always easy to figure out.
-But no worries, you can just keep driving in the circle until you figure out the right exit.
+But don’t worry: you can just keep driving in the circle until you figure out the right exit.

 While many laws are basic and rooted in common sense, there are some unique rules.
-Depending on which country you’re in, you may need a spare set of glasses, a breathalyser, or to make sure your car is clean.
+Depending on which country you’re in, you may need a spare set of glasses, a breathalyzer, or to make sure your car is clean.

 To help you in your travels, here’s a guide to driving laws in European countries.

 Drivers coming from the right generally have priority; however, buses and trams always have priority.
 Holding a cell phone while driving isn’t permitted, but hands-free calling is.